databricks/terraform-provider-databricks/docs/resources/table_acl.md

 ## Argument Reference

-The following arguments are available to specify the data object you need to enfore access controls on.
+The following arguments are available to specify the data object you need to enforce access controls on.
 You must specify only one of those arguments (except for `table` and `view`), otherwise resource creation will fail.

 * `database` - Name of the database.
 Has default value of `default`.
 * `table` - Name of the table.
 Can be combined with `database`.